*This post may contain affiliate links for which I earn commissions.*

 Your brain will start digging into those files of memories and out of the blue, it may just locate the perfect story for your page.

-Put down as much details as you possibly can.
+Put down as many details as you possibly can.
 This will help paint a vivid story for them.
 Bring them along with you in reliving those memories of yours.

 Remember to write straight from your heart.
 Remember to share your simple stories.